Boima Karpeh

-Boima Karpeh (born 16 June 1984), also known as Jerry Karpeh, is a Liberian professional footballer who last played for South China in the Hong Kong Premier League.
+Boima Karpeh (born 16 June 1984), also known as Jerry Karpeh, is a Liberian former footballer who plays as a striker.

 Biography

 Karpeh was the Football West State League top goal scorer in 2007 playing for Floreat Athena where he won the club's Fairest & Best Award.

 A-League club Perth Glory signed Karpeh during the 2007/2008 season playing seven games for the club.

 Karpeh trialled with A-League club Newcastle Jets in September 2007 but a contract was not negotiated between Karpeh and the club.